 Make your subject line captivating and to the point and depending on the context of the email and the email campaign.
 You can also experiment with adding emojis to the subject line to make your email stand out more as they have an improved open rate of 56% and are popular with younger recipients, most notably young women.

 Think of the preheader as an influential second subject line.
 It’s the second thing a recipient notices that helps them decide whether to open your email.
 Also considering that over half of emails are now opened on mobile devices where the preheader is given more screen space, you should personalize it as well to add to your subject line.

-Images, GIFs, videos and other types of visual content makes it easier for you to present the content in your email and are more effective in grabbing the attention of the email recipient.
+Images, GIFs, videos, and other types of visual content make it easier for you to present the content in your email and are more effective in grabbing the attention of the email recipient.